femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 ---
-###
-# Internet-Draft Markdown Template
-#
-# Rename this file from draft-todo-yourname-protocol.md to get started.
-# Draft name format is "draft-<yourname>-<workgroup>-<name>.md".
-#
-# For initial setup, you only need to edit the first block of fields.
-# Only "title" needs to be changed; delete "abbrev" if your title is short.
-# Any other content can be edited, but be careful not to introduce errors.
-# Some fields will be set automatically during setup if they are unchanged.
-#
-# Don't include "-00" or "-latest" in the filename.
-# Labels in the form draft-<yourname>-<workgroup>-<name>-latest are used by
-# the tools to refer to the current version; see "docname" for example.
-#
-# This template uses kramdown-rfc: https://github.com/cabo/kramdown-rfc
-# You can replace the entire file if you prefer a different format.
-# Change the file extension to match the format (.xml for XML, etc...)
-#
-###

 title: "Interoperable Privacy Preserving User Identity and Discovery for E2EE Messaging"
 abbrev: "Interoperable Private User Discovery for E2EE Messaging"
 category: info